It’s fish fry season!

 Manor Volunteer Fire Department is offering an eat-in or take-out option every Friday during Lent.
 You can get a fish sandwich with two sides – fries, coleslaw, pierogies, haluski, or mac and cheese – for $15 or a shrimp dinner with two sides for the same price.
 For those able to eat meat on Fridays, a chicken strip dinner option is available.

 Ligonier Township Volunteer Fire Department #1 in Waterford has a wide-ranging menu, with all dinners including your choice of two sides (green beans, mac and cheese, parsley potatoes, French fries); coleslaw; one dessert, roll or bun (with sandwich).
-Prices range from $15 for a baked fish dinner, fried fish dinner, fried fish sandwich dinner, and fried shrimp dinner to $12 for a chicken tender dinner and $10 for a fried fish sandwich.
-Credit/debit cards are now accepted, but a fee will be charged.
+Prices range from $15 for a baked fish dinner, fried fish dinner, fried fish sandwich dinner, and fried shrimp dinner to $12 for a chicken finger dinner.
+Cash or credit/debit cards are accepted.

 Planning a trip to the Youngwood Historical Railroad Museum and Station Cafe?
 Your Lenten diet can stay on track with their annual fish fry, which runs every Friday through Lent.
 The cafe offers a half-pound cod sandwich and coleslaw with your choice of haluski, three pierogies, or fries for $18, cash only.
 The Station Cafe is open from 11 a.m.-8 p.m. on Fridays for eat-in or take-out.
 Take-out orders begin at 10:30 a.m. and no orders will be taken after 7:30 p.m.